 The government cost of Halloween

-The Advocates for Self Government have reprinted an assessment of the costs that the US government imposes on parents during Halloween by the Cost of Government Center from 2011:
+assessment of the costs that the US government imposes on parents during

 Each year, parents spend $1 billion on kid costumes for Halloween.
 On average, for the estimated 41 million trick-or-treaters, each kid wears a costume costing almost $25 -- a hefty sum for parents who know this annual investment is only going to get a few hours of use.
 Taxes make up a shocking amount of that cost.